Daksh2356/Applet-Calculator/README.md

 # Applet-Calculator
-It's a calculator having all the basic features such as digits from 0-9 , arithmetic operational symbols such as "+", "-", "*", "/" etc. and functions such as addition, subtraction, multiplication and division.
-It uses the concept of Light- weighted programming and event- driven programming with the help of AWT and Swing packages of Java Development Kit (JDK/SDK).
-It has beautiful graphics with apt background and foreground colors and functioning buttons!!
+A calculator built using the concept of Light- weighted programming and Event- driven programming with the help of AWT and Swing packages of JAVA.
+It has beautiful graphics with apt background and foreground colors along and helps you to evaluate any arithmetic operation with use of buttons !!